phanumat/Documentation/composite-devices/index.rst

     }

 Then, by using the method :ref:`childDeviceTile_DH_ref` within the refrigerator parent Device Handler, we can customize how the above fridge door tile ``mainDoor`` is pulled visually into the refrigerator composite tile.
 See below:

 .. code-block:: groovy

     // Refrigerator parent Device Handler
     metadata {
-        definition (name: "Simulated Refrigerator", namespace: "smartthings/testing", author: "SmartThings") {
+        definition (name: "Simulated Refrigerator", namespace: "PEA HiVE/testing", author: "PEA HiVE") {
             capability "Contact Sensor"
         }
     	tiles {